pcaressa/awful/README.md

 - a number: a decimal/exponential notation representing a floating point number.
 - a string: an immutable character sequence enclosed between double quotes and not containing double quotes or enclosed between quotes and not containing quotes.
 - a delimiter: parentheses, braces, comma and colon.
-- a keyword: one of the symbols `ADD BOS COND DIV EQ GE GT LE LT MAX MIN MUL NE POW PUSH SUB TOS`.
+- a keyword: one of the symbols `ADD BOS COND DIV EQ GE GT ISNIL LE LT MAX MIN MUL NE NIL POW PUSH SUB TOS`.
 - an atom: a contiguous sequence of non space characters and non delimiter characters which is neither a number nor a keyword.

 An expression is a sequence of token matching one of the following rules: